 Mole Removal Overview

-- Most moles are benign overgrowths of pigment cells.
-Typically, they begin as flat brown spots and with time begin to grow and stick out above the skin surface.
-Most people consider mole removal when they become highly visible areas of the face, neck, cheeks and near the eyes.
-Moles can also be called "beauty marks" or "birth marks"
+Typically, moles begin as flat brown spots and with time begin to grow and protrude above the skin surface.
+Most people consider mole removal when these areas become highly visible on the face, neck, cheeks, or near the eyes.
+Moles can also be called "beauty marks" or "birth marks."

 Was this guide helpful?
+Thanks for your feedback